Benefits to the natural environment

 Conditions of consent

-An applicant’s claims under this factor are generally the subject of an associated condition of consent and post-consent monitoring by the Overseas Investment Office.
+An applicant’s claims under this factor will generally only be the subject of an associated condition of consent and post-consent monitoring by LINZ if it is a key benefit of the investment.

-Where the Overseas Investment Office considers that this factor is relevant to an application, we may consult the Department of Conservation.
+Where LINZ considers that this factor is the key benefit, we may consult the Department of Conservation.
 The outcome of this consultation will be discussed with the applicant where relevant, including any potential conditions of consent.